yashpalzala/internet_connection_checker/README.md

 });
 ```

 *Note: remember to properly cancel the `subscription` when it's no longer needed.
-See `connectivity` package docs for more info.*
+See `connectivity_plus` package docs for more info.*

 ## How it works